bitterfox/indy-string-template-processing/README.md

     }
 }
 ```
-(It's not fully corresponding byte codes to above codes)
+(It's not fully correspond byte codes to above codes)

 Actual generated (human readable by javap) byte codes are
 ```